kkotinkar/Matter-Workshop/2B_ThreadBorderRouter.md

 # Chapter 2B - Setup of the OpenThread Border Router (OTBR)
 > **Warning**
-> Ensure to use a 64 Bit OS for the Raspberry Pi 4.
+> Ensure to use a 64 Bit OS for the Raspberry Pi.
 This will allow you to use the pre-compiled Matter controller later on.

 We will setup the OTBR on a Raspberry Pi 4, using the 64 Bit Raspberry Pi OS.
 You may also use an Ubuntu Server image (20.04) if preferred.
 The selection of the OS may have dependencies when selecting pre-compiled tools such as the Matter controller.